Bermuda Grass Control: How to Maintain Bermuda Grass Yearly

 Bermuda Grass

-Before considering a treatment approach, you need to properly identify the grass you are dealing with and confirm if it is Bermuda.
-Misidentification can lead to using the wrong treatment methods, costing you time and money.
+Before considering a treatment approach, correctly identify the grass you are dealing with and confirm whether it is Bermuda.
+Misidentification can lead to wrong treatment methods, costing you time and money.

 Inspection